Does a claim for loss of services or loss of consortium refer to a sexual relationship between husband and wife? Yes, but it’s a lot more than that.

 - Your spouse can be called to testify in detail at a deposition about the most intimate aspects of your marriage and all other aspects of the loss of consortium claim.

 - Loss of consortium is also known as a derivative claim (based on another claim-the plaintiff’s claim).
 Your spouse will have a separate claim and can retain a different lawyer.
-This more usually occurs if divorce is contemplated by the spouse during the lawsuit.
+This may occur if divorce is contemplated by the spouse during the lawsuit.

 If your marriage has problems, a claim for loss of consortium will not have sufficient value and will pose problems in the event of a divorce.
 However, for the reasons stated above, a claim for loss of consortium is often not appropriate even for the best marriages.